fhiso/basic-concepts/basic-concepts.md

-standards use *language tags*.  *Terms* are defined in §4 as a form of extensible identifier using IRIs; a shorthand notation for *terms* known as *prefix notation* is described in §4.1, and §4.2 discusses information that may be be retrieved from these IRI.
+standards use *language tags*.  *Terms* are defined in §4 as a form of extensible identifier using IRIs; a shorthand notation for *terms* known as *prefix notation* is described in §4.1, and §4.2 discusses information that may be retrieved from these IRIs.
 The notion of a *datatype* is defined in §5, and §5.2 and §5.3 include details on how to specify a new *datatype*.